eberkain/Kerbpit/README.md

     - run adjust script on mfd0 to change var, which is then read in by autopilot script later
 * 10  3xrot switch-rate adjustment controls how much to add/sub per press, hdg, alt, spd
     - change var in AHK which is used by trim buttons
-* 4 keyswitch-Execute shortcuts to launch prog (Launch, Land, Node, Atmo)
+* 5 keyswitch-Execute shortcuts to launch prog (Launch, Land, Node, Atmo, Dock)
     - run program directly on mfd3
 * 4 pushbutton-time control buttons to control time warp +/- norm/phys
     - simulate keypresses sent to KSP window